BastilleBSD/bastille/README.md

   list        List containers (running and stopped). pkg         Manipulate binary packages within targeted container(s).
-See pkg(8). restart     Restart a running container. service     Manage services within targeted jail(s). start       Start a stopped container. stop        Stop a running container. sysrc       Safely edit rc files within targeted container(s). template    Apply file templates to targeted jail(s). top         Display and update information about the top(1) cpu processes. update      Update container base -pX release. upgrade     Upgrade container release to X.Y-RELEASE. verify      Compare release against a "known good" index. zfs         Manage (get|set) zfs attributes on targeted jail(s).
+See pkg(8). restart     Restart a running container. service     Manage services within targeted container(s). start       Start a stopped container. stop        Stop a running container. sysrc       Safely edit rc files within targeted container(s). template    Apply file templates to targeted container(s). top         Display and update information about the top(1) cpu processes. update      Update container base -pX release. upgrade     Upgrade container release to X.Y-RELEASE. verify      Compare release against a "known good" index. zfs         Manage (get|set) zfs attributes on targeted container(s).

 Use "bastille -v|--version" for version information.
 Use "bastille command -h|--help" for more information about a command.

 ```

-## 0.4-beta
+## 0.5-beta
-This document outlines the basic usage of the Bastille jail management
+This document outlines the basic usage of the Bastille container management
 framework.
 This release is still considered beta.

 Network Requirements
 ====================
 Several networking options can be performed regarding the user needs.
+Basic
-Basic jails can support IP alias networking, where the IP address is assigned
+containers can support IP alias networking, where the IP address is assigned to
-to the host interface and used by the jail, generally known as "shared IP" based jails.
+the host interface and used by the container, generally known as "shared IP"

-However, in order to segregate jails from the network and from the world, Bastille
+based containers.

+If you administer your own network and can assign and remove unallocated IP
+addresses, then "shared IP" is a simple method to get started.
+If this is the
+case, skip ahead to ZFS Support.

+If you are not the administator of the network, or perhaps you're in "the
+cloud" someplace and are only provided a single IP4 address.
+In this situation
-attaches jails to a loopback interface only.
-The host system then acts as
+Bastille can create and attach containers to a private loopback interface.
+The
-the firewall, permitting and denying traffic as needed.
+host system then acts as the firewall, permitting and denying traffic as
+needed.
+(This method has been my primary method for years.)

+**bastille0**

 First, create the loopback interface: